Speak with people who understand

 Advocating for herself: Janine’s efforts led to answers

-Janine spent years receiving misdiagnosis after misdiagnosis.
-All the while, she was experiencing episodes of muscle paralysis that were becoming more frequent and severe, signaling that her condition was getting worse.
-Her episodes of paralysis started to impact her daily life, affecting her ability to perform her job, causing coworkers to suspect she was faking an illness.
+Janine spent years being misdiagnosed.
+Meanwhile, her condition was getting worse and impacting her life.
+It affected her ability to perform her job, and her coworkers thought she was faking an illness.
 Eventually, her progressive condition forced her into an early retirement.

 Persistence paid off for Paul